magnusgit1/Graph-algo/README.md

 ## How to use

-First clone the repo using: git clone http://magnusgit1/Graph-algo.git
+Clone the repo using: git clone http://magnusgit1/Graph-algo.git

-You can change the actors of which you want a find a path between simply changing the names in the "skrivutBilligsteVei" and "skrivutRaskesteVei"-method-calls in main.
+You can change the actors of which you want a find a path between by simply changing the names in the "skrivutBilligsteVei" and "skrivutRaskesteVei"-method-calls in main.